radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # Packet / Connection Handling

 This section defines the behavior for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session.

+Whenever "(D)TLS" or "RADIUS/(D)TLS" is mentioned, the specification applies for both RADIUS/TLS and RADIUS/DTLS.
+Where "TLS" or "RADIUS/TLS" is mentioned, the specification only applies to RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned it only applies to RADIUS/DTLS.

+Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.
+Client implementations SHOULD implement both, but MUST implement at least one of RADIUS/TLS or RADIUS/DTLS.

 ## (D)TLS requirements